 Bromeliads are extremely resilient plants.
-Their culture requirements are very simple, few pests bother them and they thrive in indoor light.
+Their cultural requirements are very simple, few pests bother them, and they thrive in indoor light.
 Bromeliad plant problems usually start with water.
 Too much or too little can affect the health of the plant and promote disease.
 We’ll go over the three most common bromeliad plant issues.

 Water Related Problems

 Watering is a very important part of bromeliad care.
 Too little and the plant dries out, too much and they are prone to stem rot.
 Stem rot is probably the most common problem with bromeliads.
 They are also prone to several other fungal issues.